marocena26/angular-bases-practise/README.md

 In this repository you can find the files generated in the **Angular: de cero a experto** within **[Fernando Herrera Udemy](https://www.udemy.com/course/angular-fernando-herrera/)**.

-The aim of this project is to show the cities and states in the US that match the user's search.
+The purpose of this project is to display a list of characters from the Dragon Ball series in order to lay the groundwork for directives such as input and submit.
+The list can add and delete new characters.

-> **NOTE:** Direct link to the project by clicking on the following **[link](https://marocena26.github.io/JS30-challenges-type-ahead/)**.
+> **NOTE:** Direct link to the project by clicking on the following **[link](https://marocena26.github.io/angular-bases-practise/)**.

 ## 🛠️ Tools